 Mohawk is a very small village located in the state of New York.
 With a population of 2,395 people and two associated neighborhoods, Mohawk is the 542nd largest community in New York.
-Much of the housing stock in Mohawk was built prior to World War II, making it one of the older and more historic villages in the country.
+Mohawk has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 The citizens of Mohawk are slightly better educated than the national average of 21.84% for all cities and towns, with 22.73% of adults in Mohawk having a bachelor's degree or advanced degree.